NVIDIA/GenerativeAIExamples/experimental/oran-chatbot-multimodal/README.md

       ```mkdir vectorstore/oran```
       - Move your O-RAN documents inside this folder using `cp /path/to/oran_document /vectorstore/oran`, or `cp /path/to/oran_folder/* /vectorstore/oran`.
 If you are running the bot through a remote server, you can use `scp` to upload the documents from your local machine to the server.

-   Once the documents are uploaded, navigate to the `Evaluation Metrics` tab and click on the `Create vector DB` button.
+   Once the documents are uploaded, click on the `Create vector DB` button.
 This indexes all the uploaded documents into a vector database.

    You are all set now!
 Try out queries pertinent to the knowledge base using text from the UI.